thofisch/doc-api/api_notes.md

 number	double	IEEE 754-2008/ISO 60559:2011 binary128 decimal number
 number	decimal	arbitrarily precise signed decimal number

-## SHOULD: Prefer standard Media type name application/json
+### SHOULD:: Prefer standard Media type name application/json

 Previously, this guideline allowed the use of custom media types like application/x.zalando.article+json.
 This usage is not recommended anymore and should be avoided, except where it is necessary for cases of media type versioning.
 Instead, the standard media type name application/json (or application/problem+json for HTTP error details) should be used for JSON-formatted data.